Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 # Features
 The features were used as follow:
 * Navigation menu on signle scroll page
-* Button which execute a modal where you can asked for planning your trip in Dublin
+* Button which executes a modal where you can request arrangement for a trip

 ## Technologies Used
 I used following technologies for this particular project: